JasonAHendry/nomadic/docs/understand.md

 ![variant_calling](img/understand/variant_calling-ama1.png)

 *Nomadic* shows variant calling information as a heatmap for each target region.
 You can select different target regions using the drop down menu at the top left.
 In the heatmap, the samples are on the x-axis and the variants (i.e. mutations) are on the y-axis.
-The color in each cell of the heatmap gives the within-sample alternative allele frequency (WSAF).
+The colour in each cell of the heatmap gives the within-sample alternative allele frequency (WSAF).

 !!! note
     The within-sample alternative allele frequency (WSAF) is the *fraction* of sequencing reads that carry the alternative allele (i.e. variant or mutation).
 It ranges from 0 to 1.